 sudo reboot

 This will disable FIPS compliance on the machine by unsetting GRUB configuration which will deactivate “FIPS mode” for related cryptographic modules.
 It will not remove the FIPS kernel.
+On most systems, the non-FIPS packages will be a higher version and auto-updated next time you run an apt upgrade.

-In some cloud images, AWS and Azure, the machine will continue to boot into the linux-aws-fips
+In some systems, especially cloud images such as on AWS and Azure, the machine will continue to boot into the linux-aws-fips or linux-azure-fips kernel respectively because the kernel version is higher than the default linux-azure or linux-aws kernel in those images.

-CLOUD_OPTIMIZED_FIPS=`dpkg-query -W -f='${Package}\n'| egrep (linux-azure-fips|linux-aws-fips)`
+FIPS_KERNELS=`dpkg-query -W -f='${Package}\n'| egrep linux-.*-fips`

-sudo apt-get remove $CLOUD_OPTIMIZED_FIPS
+sudo apt-get remove $FIPS_KERNELS

 sudo reboot